Other Voices (Paul Young album)

-Other Voices is the fourth studio album by English singer Paul Young.
+Other Voices is the fourth studio album by the English singer Paul Young.
 Released in June 1990, the album peaked at No. 4 on the UK Albums Chart and has been certified gold by the British Phonographic Industry for UK sales in excess of 100,000 copies.

 The album contains four UK singles: "Softly Whispering I Love You" (UK #21), "Heaven Can Wait" (UK #71), "Calling You" (UK #57), and a cover of the Chi-Lites' hit "Oh Girl" (UK #25, U.S. #8).

 The album followed the pattern of Young's first three albums combining cover versions with original songs.
 However, with the songwriting partnership of Young and keyboard player Ian Kewley breaking up, this album returned to the dominance of cover versions seen on Young's debut No Parlez.
 However, there were three original songs composed by Young with new keyboard player Martin Page.

 Track listing

+Other Voices was re-released as a 2 x CD album in 2012 under licence on Cherry Pop and contained a second CD containing 12" remixes and b-sides.